-AMERICA AND ENGLAND. - An address from the industrial classes of Manchester to the American people, deprecating a resort to war, was issued last week, and has been succeeded this week by a similar address from the Liverpool Financial Association.
-The document, which is signed by Mr. Robertson Gladstone, President of the Council, points out the want in England of legislative check over the diplomatic acts of our Ministers, and the presence and free use of that check in America, and then proceeds to ask-" Whence is it, if you really disapprove of the acts of your ministers, as we are led to believe you do; that there has been no public manifestation of your disapproval?"
+AMERICA AND ENGLAND .- An address from the industrial classes of Manchester to the American people, deprecating a resort to war, was issued last week, and has been succeeded this week by a similar address from the Liverpool Financial Association.
+The document, which is signed by Mr. Robertson Gladstone, President of the Council, points out the want in England of legislative check over the diplomatic acts of our Ministers, and the presence and free use of that check in America, and then proceeds to ask-" Whence is it, if you really disapprove of the acts of your ministers, as we are led to believe you do, that there has been no public manifestation of your disapproval?"
 The Council disapprove of the enlistment of soldiers for the English Army in America, but think that it was almost encouraged by the American Government declaring that there was nothing to prevent any American citizen or resident leaving the States and enlisting elsewhere.
 At any rate, the injury has been atoned for.
-With respect to the Treaty question, the Council think that the offer of arbitration is perfectly fair and should be accepted.
-"We were told by our Prince Consort during the late war," says the document, " that that war had put representative institutions on their trial, and that it might be found necessary to diminish our present freedom both of speech and publication.
-This was the captious objection of an individual whose residence among us scems not yet to have eradicated the despotic leanings contracted by his continental birth and breeding; but, if war between the only two great countries in the world which have representative institutions, founded on the sovereignty of the people, is to result from such causes as those which we have examined, most truly may it be said, not that such institutions are upon their trial, but that they have been tried and are condemned,"
+With respect to the Treaty ques-tion, the Council think that the offer of arbitration is perfectly fair and should be accepted.
+"We were told by our Prince Consort during the late war," says the document, "that that war had put representative institutions on their trial, and that it might be found necessary to diminish our present freedom both of speech and publication.
+This was the captious objection of an individual whose residence among us seems not yet to have eradicated the despotio leanings contracted by his continental birth and breeding; but, if war between the only two great countries in the world which have reprewhich was conferred upon him in 1852.